KCkingcollin/castle-shell-plugins/README.md

 # Nix

+NOTE: I do not use Nix, and the Castel-shell project will not use nix, but feel free to try as ive left the files that are needed and I think I altered the corect files, however I have no idea

 To use these plugins, it's recommended that you are already using the [Hyprland flake](https://github.com/hyprwm/Hyprland).
 First, add this flake to your inputs: